 For people 65 and up, you will need a light medical exam for admission (basically a cancer and blood test).
 The cost of this exam with them is $100.

 There are NO maximum limits of coverage with Cruz Blanca, and monthly premiums start for males and females in their 50s at $37.19 per month.

-For someone over the age of 65, the monthly health insurance premiums are $120 (with no maximum limits of coverage).
+For someone over the age of 65, the monthly health insurance premiums are $120 (with no maximum limits of coverage), that’s why there is a need of Compare Life Insurance as requirement of any individual varies.
 But if you can get someone to sign up with you that is under the age of 44, you would only pay $87.44 a month.
 The return amount that comes as life settlement might vary.

 But Cruz Blanca does not work with Insurance brokers, so for a brokers help, you would probably have to pay additionally for their services.

 Or you could always hire an in-house maid, which in Ecuador starts around $300 a month.